-I am an infectious disease epidemiologist whose research interests include the use of evidence based methods for reducing rates of fatal overdose as well as improving the development, evidence base, and use of digital health technologies to understand social determinants of health.
+I am an infectious disease epidemiologist whose research interests include the use of evidence based methods for reducing rates of fatal overdose as well as improving the development, and use of digital health technologies to understand social determinants of health.
 I am deeply passionate about the use of data to inform public health policy, and am an active science communicator working to help scientists communicate their science.
 You can follow me on twitter: @bethlinas

 I completed my post doctoral training and graduate degrees (Doctorate of Philosophy (PhD), Masters of Health Science (MHS)) in Infectious Disease Epidemiology at The Johns Hopkins Bloomberg School of Public Health .
 As an undergraduate at Brandeis University (BS, BA) I studied Science Policy and Biochemistry.

 Currently, I serve as a Research Epidemiologist at RTI International, where I help lead applied public health research that aims to improve health outcomes and quality of life among marginalized, underserved, or understudied communities impacted by substance use disorder.
-Previously, I was a Lead Public Health Specialist with MITRE, working to implement health informatics and digital health products across the federal government.
-Previously, I was the Manager of Research and Science at the health technology company selected by the National Institutes of Health to lead the Participant Technology Systems Center for the ground breaking All of Us Research Program.
-From 2015-207, I served as a Science and Technology Policy fellow with the American Association for the Advancement of Science (AAAS), where I supported computer science and engineering researchers to improve health with the Smart and Connected Health Program at the National Science Foundation.
+Previously, I was a Lead Public Health Specialist with MITRE, and served as the Manager of Research and Science at the health technology company selected by the National Institutes of Health to lead the Participant Technology Systems Center for the All of Us Research Program.
+From 2015-2017, I served as a Science and Technology Policy fellow with the American Association for the Advancement of Science (AAAS), where I supported computer science and engineering researchers to improve health with the Smart and Connected Health Program at the National Science Foundation.

 While a AAAS Science and Technology Policy Fellow, I developed a passion for science communication and created, produced, and oversaw all production of the Sci on the Fly Podcast whose goal is the promotion of a public dialogue around science and science policy for the public by scientists.